learn-co-students/ruby-objects-has-many-through-readme-nyc-web-031218/README.md

 end
 ```

-Our `Waiter` has a name and an attribute tracking their years of experience.
+Our `Waiter` has a name and an attribute relating to their their years of experience.
 We could instantiate a waiter with anything we wanted to, but it might be fun to do some math later and see if our customers tip experienced waiters better.

 ## The "has many through" Relationship

-If you're a customer at a restaurant, each time you go, you have a different meal.
-Even if you order the same exact thing, it's a different instance of that meal.
+As a customer, each time you go out to eat, you have a different meal.
+Even if you order the same exact thing in the exact same restaurant, it's a different instance of that meal.
 So it goes without saying that a customer can have many meals.

 It's a safe bet to assume that unless you only eat at one very small restaurant, you'll have many different waiters as well.
 Not all at once of course, because you only have one waiter per meal.
 So it could be said that your relationship with the waiter is through your meal.
 The same could be said of the waiter's relationship with each customer.